 The Company functions as the holding company through which the business of its operating company is conducted.
 Concurrently with the consummation of the Company's initial public offering on October 30, 2007, the operating agreement of the operating company was amended and restated such that, among other things, the Company became the sole managing member of the operating company.
 As a result of these transactions: (i) the Company has consolidated the financial results of the operating company with its own and reflected the membership interest in it that it does not own as a non-controlling interest in its consolidated financial statements; and (ii) the Company recognizes income generated from its economic interest in the operating company's net income.
 Additionally, the Class B units of the operating company that the Company acquired were reclassified as Class A units of the operating company.
 Class A and Class B units of the operating company have the same economic rights per unit.
-As of March 31, 2011, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 15.4% and 84.6%, respectively, of the economic interests in the operating company held approximately 14.5% and 85.5%, respectively, of the economic interests in the operating company held approximately 14.5% and 85.5%, respectively, of the economic interests in the operating company held approximately 16.5% and 85.5%, respectively.
+As of June 30, 2011, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 15.4% and 84.6%, respectively, of the economic interests in the operations of the business.
+As of December 31, 2010, the holders of Class A common stock (through the Company) and the holders of Class B units of the operating company held approximately 14.5% and 85.5%, respectively, of the economic interests in the operations of the business.

 Each Class B unit of the operating company has a corresponding share of the Company's Class B common stock, par value \$0.000001 per share, that was issued in exchange for payment of this par value.
 Each share of the Company's Class B common stock entitles its holder to five votes, until the first time that the number of shares of Class B common stock outstanding constitutes less than 20% of the number of all shares of the Company's common stock outstanding.
 From this time and thereafter, each share of the Company's Class B common stock entitles its holder to one vote.
 When a Class B unit is exchanged for a share of the Company's Class A common stock or forfeited, a corresponding share of the Company's Class B common stock will automatically be redeemed and cancelled.
-Conversely, to the extent that the Company causes the operating company to issue additional Class B units to employees pursuant to its equity incentive plan, these additional holders of Class B units awarded are subject to vesting).
+Conversely, to the extent that the Company causes the operating company to issue additional Class B units to employees pursuant to its equity incentive plan, these additional holders of Class B units would be entitled to receive a corresponding number of shares of the Company's Class B common stock (including if the Class B units awarded are subject to vesting).